 The Actual cI-JEPA Algorithm

-cI-JEPA algorithm diagram cI-JEPA algorithm visual, based off of Figure 3 from I-JEPA paper1.
+cI-JEPA algorithm visual, based off of Figure 3 from I-JEPA paper1.

-Note that my setup also removes the final encoder LayerNorm (this has little effect on the baseline accuracy and is mostly done because there are no deep LayerNorms), uses constant weight decay \(0.05 \), as well as use RoPE instead of sincos positional embeddings (as more recent JEPAs use RoPE).
+In the scaled-down setting used here, I train on ImageNet-100 (about a tenth of ImageNet-1000 size) for 200 epochs by default, and always use a LR warmup covering roughly \(2.5\%\) of total training steps. cI-JEPA setup also removes the final encoder LayerNorm (done for consistency because there are no deep LayerNorms), uses constant weight decay \(0.05 \), as well as use RoPE instead of sincos positional embeddings (as more recent JEPAs use RoPE).
 The goal is to keep the optimization and masking recipe as close as possible to I-JEPA while changing only the supervision objective to minimize confounds.

 Collected depths and teacher targets